The Pride

 Karlos & Ivana (given birthday 14 February 2019)

 Karlos and Ivana were confiscated by the NSPCA after being found close to death at a breeding farm for lion bones in South Africa.
 They were immediately put into the care of veterinarian, Dr Peter Caldwell.
 With the support from Born Free, the courageous siblings were relocated to Panthera Africa after five months once their condition had improved.
-Karlos and Ivana are living in a temporary enclosure for their recovery.
-They are still walking with difficulty as a result of their malnutrition and lack of care as cubs, but are improving daily with the care and love they deserve.
-Karlos and Ivana are currently living in the Rescue Section that is not open to the public.
+Karlos and Ivana are living in a specially made enclosure in our Rescue Section which is closed to the public.
+With provision of special daily supplements and enrichment, they are continuously improving their motoric skills and condition which was highly damaged by the malnutrition and lack of care as cubs.
+Karlos and Ivana are true champions and have the bravest of hearts.
+They have shown us what is possible when having huge determination, perseverance and the willpower to live and improve life.
+Their relationship is beyond incredible and it melts every heart seeing them loving, teasing and playing with each other.

 Caracals